 Usually the power of attorney will only come into force once it has been registered.
-Registration with the Office of Public Guardian (OPG) takes 8-10 weeks so it might be a good idea to this sooner rather than later as well, in case your condition changes suddenly.
+Registration with the Office of Public Guardian (OPG) takes 8-10 weeks so it might be a good idea to do this sooner rather than later as well, in case your condition changes suddenly.

-Setting up a power of attorney doesn’t mean anyone has to give up control, as it can only come into to force when capacity to make decisions is lost.
-For those who lack capacity and for whom there is no welfare attorney appointed, the doctors have a duty to act in the individual's best interest, taking into account the wishes as they may have been expressed to relatives or friends.
+Setting up a power of attorney doesn’t mean anyone has to give up control, as it can only come into force when capacity to make decisions is lost.
+For those who lack capacity and for whom there is no welfare attorney appointed, the doctors have a duty to act in the individual's best interests, taking into account the wishes as they may have been expressed to relatives or friends.